 Tips For Future Prevention and Control of Moths in the Closet

 - Ensure all clothes are properly washed and dried before you put them into the closet.
-Keep a lookout for moth eggs that might have traveled on your clothing into your home.
+Keep a lookout for moth eggs that might have travelled on your clothing into your home.
 Avoid putting dirty clothes into your closet, at all cost (even if you think you've barely used them for a few hours).

 - All winter clothes must be placed in plastic bags first and then stored away to avoid moths from reaching them and starting their infestation all over again.

 - Place a cedar or lavender fragrance among your clothes or let it hang in your closet.
 Besides the fact that it'll make your garments smell great. the fragrance also acts as a deterrent.

 Encountering a moth infestation in your kitchen?
 Here's a step by step breakdown of how experts will tackle it.